umccr/holmes/fingerprint-docker-image/README.md

 disk size or disk r/w limits like a real lambda does.
 This testing does require the environment have AWS_SECRET_X etc variables set up for a user in UMCCR dev account.

+## Extract Testing (disabled)

+For local testing/building of the extract function (disabled due to not working in lambda time frames) you need to make a `sites.vcf.gz` file in the Docker folder (see somalier website for this file).

+In a real deployed version of the application this file is fetched from the master location as part of the CodeBuild process.